rubysur/introduccion.a.rails/introduccion_a_rails.md

 This action is now displaying the parameters for the post that are coming in from the form.
 However, this isn't really all that helpful.
 Yes, you can see the parameters but nothing in particular is being done with them.

-### Creando el modelo Post
+### Creando el modelo post

-Los Modelos en Rails usan un nombre en singular, y sus correspondientes tablas de base de datos usan un nombre en plural.
+Los modelos en Rails usan un nombre en singular, y sus correspondientes tablas de base de datos usan un nombre en plural.
 Rails provee un generador para crear modelos, el cual la mayoría de desarrolladores en Rails tienden a usar para crear nuevos modelos: